 However, on 29th August 1927 when Mr C. G. Macindoe registered with the New Zealand Racing Conference a horse as Prince Humphrey, he gave the sire-dam pedigree as Duke Humphrey – Shepherd Princess.
 There was no mention of marks or brands.
 On 28th February 1929, Mr Mackenzie then registered Cragsman as being by Duke Humphrey from Princess Hazel and in so doing gave the brands and markings of the Shepherd Princess colt.
 Prince Humphrey’s subsequent registration in Sydney confirmed with that erroneously made in New Zealand.
 According to Yuille’s report, the evidence indicated that the confusion arose from the regal names of the respective dams of the horses rather than any similarity of appearance.
 He added: “Had the Secretary of the New Zealand Racing Conference checked the applications for registration of the two horses or had each applicant checked his own application at the time, with the certificates issued by the registrar in Sydney, the error would then have been apparent.”

 The A.J.C. committee decided to call upon the owners of both Cragsman and Prince Humphrey to re-register their horses and to hold Prince Humphrey’s nominations for the upcoming Epsom Handicap, The Metropolitan and the Spring Handicap invalid unless amended.
 Such an amendment would be recognised upon payment of £1 in each case and upon settlement of the costs of the inquiry into the identity of the horse.
 Beyond that, the committee of the club was unable to move.
 There was never a question of fraud in this comedy of errors, for Prince Humphrey had been none other than the same horse since he began his racing career.
-And the rules of racing as defined by the principal clubs stood at the time, the discovery of an error in nomination did not render that nomination invalid.
-Accordingly, Prince Humphrey kept the race and Mr Macindoe the prize money.
+And as the rules of racing as defined by the principal clubs stood at the time, the discovery of an error in nomination did not render that nomination invalid.
+Accordingly, Prince Humphrey kept the race and Macindoe kept the prize money.
 While the owner was naturally pleased to retain the winning stakes, he was somewhat miffed that the A.J.C. committee saw fit to offload the costs of the inquiry on to him.
 The fact remained, however, that the 1928 Derby had been won by a horse that wasn’t even entered for the race, for at the time entries were taken, Prince Humphrey didn’t have a name, and no son of Princess Hazel had been among the nominations.

 Perhaps the most disappointed man as a result of these belated revelations as to Prince Humphrey’s true identity was the Newcastle coal baron, John Brown.
 At the William Inglis Sales only a matter of weeks before the exposure, Brown had outlaid 2600 guineas for a colt by Valais from the mare Shepherd Princess.
 Though the colt had all the hauteur of an aristocrat among thoroughbreds when paraded in the sale ring, it is certain he would not have realised the price he did had it been known that he was unrelated to the previous A.J.C.
 Derby winner.
 In the true spirit of Gradgrind that animated all of his commercial dealings, Brown explored the prospects of legal action – particularly when the colt in question proved an absolute duffer on the Turf.
 But in the end, the multi-millionaire didn’t proceed to the courts.
 After all, neither the breeder of the colt nor the auctioneers had set out with any intention to defraud: all of the parties to the sale had acted in good faith.
-Besides, rich men are rarely anxious to flaunt their lack of judgement.
+Besides which, rich men are rarely anxious to flaunt their lack of judgement.
 It is said, however, that the hard-working coal miners of the Hunter Valley enjoyed many a laugh in the pubs of Newcastle and Maitland over the episode.
 After all, for them, schadenfreude had never been so sweet.

 Before I leave the Derby tale of 1928, allow me a word on the subsequent career of Mollison.
 There were some critics in the spring of 1928 that maintained that Mollison should never have been asked to extend his brilliance beyond ten furlongs, and attributed his subsequent loss of form afterwards to his exertions on Derby Day.
 The respected veterinary surgeon and authority, J. W. Stewart McKay, was one such person.
 In an article published in January 1930, Stewart McKay observed: